-- E. Training specific to the requirements of ORS 656.325, OAR 436-010, and 436-060 concerning: - 1. eObservers - 2.
-FRecording of exams - 3. iInvasive procedures - 4. sSanctions and civil penalties - 5. wWorker penalties & and suspension - 6. eExam location disputes - 7. fForms - 8. eComplaints. - F. Sanctions of providers, up to and including removal from the list: - 1.
-Provider has restrictions on theirits license or current disciplinary actions from theirits health professional regulatory board. - 2.
-Provider has entered into a voluntary agreement with the licensing board which that the director has been determined by the director to be detrimental to performing IMEs. - 3.
-Provider has violated the standards of professional conduct for IMEs. - 4.
-Provider has violated workers' compensation laws or rules. - 5.
-Provider has failed to attend training required by the director. - G. If the director removes a provider's name from the director's list, providers may appeal.
+- E. Training specific to the requirements of ORS 656.325, OAR 436-010, and 436-060 concerning:

+- 1. Observers

+- 2. Recording of exams

+- 3. Invasive procedures

+- 4. Sanctions and civil penalties

+- 5. Worker penalties and suspension

+- 6. Exam location disputes

+- 7. Forms

+- 8. Complaints.

+- F. Sanctions of providers, up to and including removal from the list:

+- 1. Provider has restrictions on its license or current disciplinary actions from its health professional regulatory board.

+- 2. Provider has entered into a voluntary agreement with the licensing board that the director has determined to be detrimental to performing IMEs.

+- 3. Provider has violated the standards of professional conduct for IMEs.

+- 4. Provider has violated workers' compensation laws or rules.

+- 5. Provider has failed to attend training required by the director.

-- H. Workers' Compensation Division's complaint process: - 1. uUse of injured workers surveys about IMEs - 2. eComplaints received by the Workers' Compensation Division. - I. Impairment findings: tThe purpose of measuring impairment- - It is vital to accurately report return-to-work status using job description, job analysis, work capacities, video of the job -at -injury being performed, etc. - J. Other necessary information as determined by the director.
+- G. If the director removes a provider's name from the director's list, providers may appeal. - H. Workers' Compensation Division's complaint process: - 1.
+Use of injured workers surveys about IMEs - 2.
+Complaints received by the Workers' Compensation Division. - I. Impairment findings: The purpose of measuring impairment is vital to accurately report return-to-work status using job description, job analysis, work capacities, video of the job at injury being performed, etc. - J. Other necessary information as determined by the director.